QuentinRougemont/coho_ldscp_genomics/README.md

 Rscript 00-scripts/gea/03.RDA_identify_outliers.R
 ```

-this will write the number of outlier in a file
+this will write the number of outlier in a file as well as other useful data such as the number of outliers in each chromosomes.

+We used the approach of Forester et al. (2018) to identify outliers.

 ## 5.3.3.
 Create a RDA Figure and LFMM plot: